mapbox/tippecanoe/README.md

  * -o _file_.mbtiles: Name the output file.
  * -f: Delete the mbtiles file if it already exists instead of giving an error
+ * -t _directory_: Put the temporary files in _directory_.

 ### Zoom levels and resolution

  * -z _zoom_: Base (maxzoom) zoom level (default 14)
  * -Z _zoom_: Lowest (minzoom) zoom level (default 0)
- * -d _detail_: Detail at base zoom level (default 26-basezoom, ~0.5m, for tile resolution of 4096 if -z14)
+ * -d _detail_: Detail at base zoom level (default 12 at -z14 or higher, or 13 at -z13 or lower.
+Detail beyond 13 has rendering problems with Mapbox GL.)
  * -D _detail_: Detail at lower zoom levels (default 10, for tile resolution of 1024)
  * -m _detail_: Minimum detail that it will try if tiles are too big at regular detail (default 7)
  * -b _pixels_: Buffer size where features are duplicated from adjacent tiles.
 Units are "screen pixels"--1/256th of the tile width or height. (default 5)